-Knowing how to take finasteride is very important if you want it to work.
+Knowing how and when to take finasteride is very important if you want it to work.
 So pat yourself on the back for doing the right thing and reading this article.

 One last thing… Do not take finasteride more often than directed.
 If a tablet ever becomes crushed or broken, make sure that it is not handled by women, as it can affect hormone levels.